ellisp/forecastxgb-r-package/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-2.png)

+Version 0.0.9 of `forecastxgb` gave `lambda` the default value of `BoxCox.lambda(abs(y))`.
+This returned spectacularly bad forecasting results.
+Forcing this to be between 0 and 1 helped a little, but still gave very bad results.
+So far there isn't evidence (but neither is there enough investigation) that a Box Cox transformation helps xgbar do its model fitting at all.

 ### Non-stationarity
 From experiments so far, it seems the basic idea of `xgboost` struggles in this context with extrapolation into a new range of variables not in the training set.
 This suggests better results might be obtained by transforming the series into a stationary one before modelling - a similar approach to that taken by `forecast::auto.arima`.
 This option is available by `trend_method = "differencing"` and seems to perform well - certainly better than without - and it will probably be made a default setting once more experience is available.